joonna/J.A.R.V.I.S./VoiceRec/README.md

-These files were forked from: https://github.com/Kyubyong/tacotron
+These files were forked from: https://github.com/Kyubyong/tacotron All credit for this directory belongs to Kyubyong Park & Tommy Mulc

 # A (Heavily Documented) TensorFlow Implementation of Tacotron: A Fully End-to-End Text-To-Speech Synthesis Model